 Alaska Archeology Month

-This year's theme for Alaska Archaeology Month is the Denbigh Flint Complex, known from sites in western and northern Alaska that date to about 3300-4000 years ago.
-Distant ancestors of modern Inupiat and Inuit, Denbigh people pioneered new new lands and innovated new technologies that set the stage for the next four millennia of high latitude living across the American Arctic.
+2014's theme for Alaska Archaeology Month was the Denbigh Flint Complex, known from sites in western and northern Alaska that date to about 3300-4000 years ago.
+Distant ancestors of modern Inupiat and Inuit, Denbigh people pioneered new lands and innovated new technologies that set the stage for the next four millennia of high latitude living across the American Arctic.
 Some of the most important Denbigh archaeological sites are located on National Park Service lands including Gates of the Arctic, Kobuk Valley, and Cape Krusenstern.
 The NPS also administers, as a National Historic Landmark, the Iyatayet site at Cape Denbigh where this archaeological phase was first recognized in 1948.

 Learn more about the Denbigh people in Gates of the Arctic.

 Download the 2014 Alaska Archaeology Month Denbigh poster (1.66MB JPEG)

 Archaeology month is coordinated by the Public Education Group of the Alaska Anthropology Association with support from National Park Service, Ukpeaġvik Iñupiat Corporation, Colorado State University Center for Environmental Management of Military Lands, Bureau of Ocean Energy Management, Bureau of Land Management, University of Alaska Anchorage Department of Anthropology, and the Alaska Office of History and Archaeology.